Efficiency-of-RELAX/CYP8B1/README.md

 RELAX is a hypothesis testing framework that asks whether the strength of natural selection has been relaxed or intensified along a specified set of test branches.

 ---
 Here the objective is to analyze the effect of gaps in detecting relaxed selection.
 Essentially, a gap occurs if something happens in our genome that can't be explained by uniformity and is also more than just mis-sequencing.
+Here are some types of genome assembly gaps from [Chaisson et al., 2015](https://www.ncbi.nlm.nih.gov/pubmed/26442640) :

 <div style="float: right; margin-left: 30px;"><img title="Logo by @gregcaporaso." style="float: right;margin-left: 30px;" src="https://i.stack.imgur.com/JPYZY.jpgg" align=right height=300/></div>